Square VS Merchant Account: Which Is Better For Your Business?

 Does The Difference Between Square & Traditional Credit Card Processing Matter?

-However, it’s very important to understand that Square isn’t always the best option, even for smaller businesses.
-The risk of suddenly having your account shut down without any advance notice can be a dealbreaker, although there are ways to lower the chances of having this happen to you.
+However, it’s important to understand that Square isn’t always the best option, even for smaller businesses.
+The risk of suddenly having your account shut down without advance notice can be a dealbreaker, although there are ways to lower the chances of this happening.
 Also, Square can actually be more expensive than a merchant account at higher processing volumes, even without all the extra monthly fees.

 Is Square Cheaper Than Other Merchant Services?

 The table above summarizes the main differences between Square and a traditional merchant account.
 As you can see, Square differs from most merchant account providers in one very significant way: transparency.
 While merchant account pricing and contract terms can be highly variable, Square offers you all the information you’ll need to make an informed decision upfront.
-Which option will be less expensive for you will ultimately depend not only on the nature and size of your business, but also on what kind of rates and terms you are offered by a merchant account provider.
+Your least expensive option will depend not only on the nature and size of your business but also on the rates and terms offered by competing merchant account providers.

 As a very general rule, Square usually costs less overall if your business processes less than $5,000 per month in credit and debit card transactions.
 Above this amount, a good merchant services provider can be less expensive.
 However, it’s important to remember that the $5,000 figure is nothing more than a very general average.
 We’ve seen figures as low as $1,500 per month and as high as $10,000 per month as the suggested “tipping point” where a merchant account makes more sense.

-Coming up with a reasonably accurate “tipping point” for your business is something that only you can determine, based on your needs and variables such as your monthly processing volume, average ticket size, etc. If you need some help with “doing the math,” take a look at our e-book, Don’t Overpay For Credit Card Processing: How To Find A Great Merchant Services Provider & Lower Your Costs, for a detailed explanation (complete with spreadsheets) about how to estimate your total costs with Square or a competing merchant account provider.
+Coming up with a reasonably accurate “tipping point” for your business is something that only you can determine, based on your needs and variables such as your monthly processing volume, average ticket size, etc. If you need some help with “doing the math,” we highly recommend our e-book, Don’t Overpay For Credit Card Processing: How To Find A Great Merchant Services Provider & Lower Your Costs, for a detailed explanation (complete with spreadsheets) about how to estimate your total costs with Square or a competing merchant account provider.

 Which Is Best For My Business Needs: A Merchant Account Or Square?

-Choosing a payment processor for your business isn’t simply a matter of going with the cheapest option.
-You’ll want to also factor in other considerations, such as the availability of ancillary services, hardware and software options, and (most importantly) quality of customer support.
+Selecting a payment processor for your business isn’t simply a matter of choosing the cheapest option.
+You’ll also want to factor in other considerations, such as the availability of ancillary services, hardware and software options, and (most importantly) the quality of customer support.

 Choose Square If…

-Square has proven to be an affordable option for millions of users over the years, and the company’s ever-expanding line of products and services makes it a solid alternative to a traditional merchant account.
+Is Square right for your business?
+It’s been an affordable option for millions of users over the years, and the company’s ever-expanding line of products and services makes it a solid alternative to a traditional merchant account.
 It’s also a great option for very small businesses that otherwise wouldn’t be able to afford a full-service merchant account.
 You’ll usually find Square to be the better choice in the following use cases:

 - Part-time or seasonal businesses